WordPress Performance 2024

 Analyzes

-The first step of our optimizations is to find out what’s slowing down your website and decide what’s worth investigating.
-There are two tools to help us do this.
+The first step in our optimizations is to figure out what is slowing down your website and decide what is worth investigating.
+There are two tools that help us with this.

 Lighthouse